[3.12] Double Strike / Flicker Assassin ~ League starter and ender! U-Elder and U-Atziri deathless!

 Quick note on gear, getting 100% chance to hit is doable and very important.
 You can easily get a moderate amount of accuracy on a couple pieces and achieve 100% hit chance.
 Being under 100% is a large loss to both dps and survivability.
 Search for it on rings and gloves.

 High physical dps swords with attack speed of at least 1.85.
 Having multiplier on both is huge for dps, and damage as extra fire or another element can push that further.
 Damage as extra chaos used to be amazing, but it was nerfed hard in 3.10.
-Damage as extra fire is a Warlord mod that goes as high as 20% for foils, but it will be very pricey.
+The best mod to look for in late game is Damage as extra fire/cold.
+These are Warlord/Redeemer/Shaper mods that go as high as 20% for foils, but can be very pricey.
 Local crit chance does less for this build but is still a great affix, however, multiplier is the most cost effective stat for weapons.
 Of course, always try it out in Path of Building before buying.
-When leveling, rare swords will work well enough, but if able, Lakishu's Blade, The Princess Sabre, and most importantly, when getting into maps, a pair of Ichimonji swords will make your life significantly easier, starting out.
+When leveling, rare swords will work well enough, but if able, The Princess Sabre, Lakishu's Blade, and most importantly, when getting into maps, a pair of Ichimonji swords will make your life significantly easier, starting out.
 Replace Ichimonjis with fast 300+ pdps foils with multi when able.

 Be careful of swords with lots of accuracy, as you should cap your hit chance from other gear.
 If your accuracy is not 100%, then a sword will seem better than it is.
 Except Saviour, the 40% implicit handy to have.